mohamadsolouki/Computer-vision-emotion-detection/README.md

 You can upload an image for emotion detection or use the webcam feed for real-time emotion detection.

+## Acknowledgments
+- The model utilizes the Xception architecture and CBAM for state-of-the-art emotion recognition.
+- This project was inspired by the FER-2013 dataset and its potential applications in real-world scenarios.

 ## License

 This project is licensed under the [MIT License](LICENSE).